Siraj-Abdulkadir/Prime-Number-Checker-Python/README.md

 # python-primeChecker

-# checks if a number recieved is a prime or conjucate using primality test
+# checks if a number recieved is a prime or conjucate using primality test(trial division)